mwgabby-li/Mab/ReadMe.md

 ### Top-Level

-A Mab program is a series of new variable statements separated by semicolons.
+A Mab program is a series of new variable statements.

 All variables at the top level are global by default, and particularly functions must be global.
 It's currently an error to specify a top-level function as anything else.

-Unfortunately, this means that yes, you do need semicolons after function blocks:

 ```
 factorial: (n:number) -> number {